 I accept what you tell me as true for you, but I may challenge your beliefs

 Trust is important.
 The more honest and open you are, the better I am able to help you achieve your goals.
 I will accept what you tell me as true for you and won’t be dismissive.
 However, from time to time I might challenge your beliefs to see if they stand up to scrutiny or whether there is a possibility that changing your thinking and behaviours might help you feel better in the long run.
 Be prepared for that.

 If you aren’t open to natural medicine and making some changes, my options are limited

 Taking a prescription pill is generally an easier and cheaper option.
 Sometimes they can take months to get the desired result and sometimes you need to try different medicines before you find the one that suits you best.
 But sometimes they don’t work or they come with unpleasant side effects.

 Naturopathic treatments work to change the terrain with a view to restoring function and they are generally not as convenient as a one-a-day pill.
-If your health history is involved or long-standing, but you are reluctant to take herbal medicines or nutritional supplements there will be a limit to what I can do for you.
+If your health history is involved or long-standing, but you are reluctant to take herbal or nutritional supplements or make changes to your diet and lifestyle there will be a limit to what I can do for you.